From Numbers to Narrative:

 Recommendations on what changes or decisions should be made according to the data

-Annotations that draw attention to the right things, or explain outliers
+Annotations that draw attention to the right things, or explain outliers in your data visuals

 Conclusions drawn from your evaluation of the data